AUA Summit - What are Benign Urethral Lesions in Adults?

 Paraurethral Cyst

 Paraurethral cysts don't need to be treated if there are no symptoms.
 Most often, these pop and shrink on their own.
-But if there's a block, infection, or if pain occurs, your urologist may pierce the cyst with a scalpel blade to drain it and ease the symptoms.
+But if there's a blockage, infection, or if pain occurs, your urologist may pierce the cyst with a scalpel blade to drain it and ease the symptoms.

 Urethral Caruncle